Valentine Walter Bromley

 Valentine Walter Bromley (14 February 1848 - 30 April 1877) was a British artist.
-He was born into a well-known family of artists: his grandfather, William Bromley the Younger (1769-1842), was a tint-engraver and an Associate of the Royal Academy; his great-grandfather, William Bromley the Elder, also an engraver.
+He was born into a well-known family of artists: his father William Bromley was a painter, his grandfather John Charles Bromley was an engraver, and his great-grandfather William Bromley was also an engraver.

 Valentine Bromley received his art education from his father, William Bromley (III), a member of the Institute of British Artists.
 At the age of nineteen, he became an Associate of the Institute of Painters in Water-Colours.

-A frequent art correspondent for The Illustrated London News, Bromley also worked as a book-illustrator; among other works, he illustrated Lord Dunraven's 'Great Divide'.
+A frequent art correspondent for the Illustrated London News, Bromley also worked as a book-illustrator; among other works, he illustrated Lord Dunraven's Great Divide.

 Bromley died unexpectedly at the age of twenty-nine at Fallows Green, Harpenden, after undertaking an important series of illustrations of the Bible and the works of Shakespeare.

+His brothers John Mallard Bromley and William John Bromley were also painters.